Deke Sharon: Other

+He has been referred to as "the father of contemporary a cappella" and "the godfather of a cappella".

 He is known for his ability to replicate a variety of instruments (e.g. trumpet, guitar, flute, violin, muted trumpet, harmonica) with his voice—which he teaches online and via "Singing Instruments" seminars—teaching summer camp for young vocalists, and adjudicating choral festivals around the world.
 He has worked with many professional pop vocal groups, including 98 Degrees, The Nylons and Boyz II Men.

 Helping groups get started has been an ongoing goal of his for 30 years, which he does by providing free advice, support and arrangements.
 He also works with organizations philanthropically who support vocal harmony.

 He served on the CASA board for almost twenty years, often as President or Vice President.
 Acapellablog named him the number-one "a cappella power player to keep an eye on in 2012", and NPR credits him for "making a cappella cool again".

 In 2016 he launched an a cappella podcast called "Counterpoint" with co-host Robert Dietz and has appeared on other podcasts.

 To help promote Good Omens, he arranged several songs for "The Chattering Order of St Beryl," a group of singing nuns., and co-created Walmart's "Sparkappella."

 When the cult NXIVM tried to use a cappella as a recruiting device, he drew out Keith Raniere in a public forum, resulting in his being put on their list of enemies.

 He has been featured repeatedly in Kiplinger's Personal Finance for socially responsible investing.

 He says his life's work is "to get more people singing" because "music can build a better community" as "our country needs to understand the importance of working together".
 His motto is "Harmony through harmony."